Stock Menu Stock Issues Spinoff Shares Stock Decoder Where is my stock? Unclaimed property Admins and Brokers Cost Basis Taxes Index of Stock Pages

 Amended return.
 You can file Form 1040X "...within 3 years (including extensions) after the date you filed your original return or within 2 years after the date you paid the tax, whichever is later."
-IRS link [When you launch TurboTax, it asks if you want to file an amended return.]
+IRS link [When you launch a tax-prep app, it asks if you want to file an amended return.]

 You could pay taxes twice on the same income.
 At the time you acquired employee stock, you paid income tax on the company contribution.
 If you sell stock, the broker will use the cost basis in their records (which should not be "unknown" -- i.e. $0) to report your apparent profit to the IRS.
 Go to Employee Stock

-You can do all of this with tax-preparation software -- including downloading the 1099-B information from your broker's website.
-(See TurboTax Import Partner list.)
+You can do all of this with tax software -- including downloading the 1099-B information from your broker's website.
+(For example, see TurboTax Import Partner list.)

 TurboTax: Using TurboTax for ESPP shares -- step-by-step with screenshots.
 Now v02 with Capital Gain Worksheet and Form 8949.

 When you don't know dates, enter a single lot with "various" as the date.
-Brokers do that on their 1099-B reports to the IRS -- and TurboTax will let you enter "various."
+Brokers do that on their 1099-B reports to the IRS -- and tax-prep apps will let you enter "various."

-Be sure to save the documents you used -- including a copy of the HPE "Dear Shareholder" letter.
+Be sure to save the documents you used -- plus, for future reference, a copy of the HPE "Dear Shareholder" letter (which was not actually sent to shareholders.)

 Be sure to save the spreadsheets you have modified -- under a different filename -- and keep them for future reference when you sell shares, etc.